nivretta/foofactors/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-**NOTE: This is a toy package created for expository purposes.
+**NOTE: This is a toy package created for expository purposes by Jenny Bryan, and edited by Nivretta Thatra for Stat 545 2016.
 It is not meant to actually be useful.
 If you want a package for factor handling, please see [forcats](https://cran.r-project.org/package=forcats).**

 ### foofactors